Facilities Management

 Central Utility Plant

-A chiller plant is a centralized cooling system that produces a low temperature fluid that can be circulated across campus to provide cooling to several buildings.
+A chiller plant is a centralized cooling system that produces a low-temperature fluid that can be circulated across campus to provide cooling to several buildings.
 Chillers are among the largest consumers of energy in a building.
-The new chiller plant will include these features:
+The new chiller plant includes these features:

 - Centralized plant with 3,700 tons of cooling